-Space considerations mean that only referenced sections of the Annual Statement can be illustrated.
+Space considerations mean that only referenced sections of the Annual Statement will be illustrated in the following sections.
 To view Annual Statements, the Texas Department of Insurance points out at its website-

 Annual statement information that companies file with the National Association of Insurance Commissioners (NAIC) can now be accessed online.